aranhil/qgrepGUI/README.md

 # qgrep GUI

-*qgrep GUI* is a GUI wrapper and Visual Studio extension based on [qgrep](https://github.com/zeux/qgrep) by Arseny Kapoulkine.
+*qgrep GUI* is a Visual Studio extension and a GUI wrapper for [qgrep](https://github.com/zeux/qgrep) by Arseny Kapoulkine.
 As an indexing search tool, it's well-suited for large codebases, providing an accessible interface equipped with all standard search tool features.
 Additionally, it offers fully customizable color themes for a more personalized user experience.

 ![qgrep search tool](https://github.com/aranhil/qgrepSearchTool/assets/755601/b42ba9bd-fd10-4e3b-86ad-4b5ea08bfc00)